victxrrr/thesis/section_5/nondeterm.typ

   }
 }

 Real numbers are used in most scientific software.
 However, computers have finite memory to represent this infinite continuum.
 As a result, only a discrete subset can be stored, introducing round-off errors.
 The IEEE 754 @ieee754-2019 standard defines how floating point numbers are stored in hardware and specifies rounding rules for arithmetic operations.
-In particular, floating point operations must follow correct rounding: the result of an operation should be the exact value, whether representable or not, rounded to the nearest machine number.
+In particular, floating point operations must follow correct rounding, that is, the result of an operation should be the exact value, whether representable or not, rounded to the nearest machine number.
 One consequence is that addition is not associative, especially when combining numbers of different magnitudes.
 The following Python example shows this.
 ```python
 (1e20 + (-1e20)) + 3.14 # outputs 3.14
 1e20 + ((-1e20) + 3.14) # outputs 0.0
 ```

-A consequence of this rounding behavior is that multiple executions of a parallel program can produce different results if the order of arithmetic operations depends on scheduling.
-In our case, one unit test simulates Watlab on an artificial circular dam break with sediment transport.
+A consequence of this rounding behavior is that multiple executions of a parallel program can produce different results if the order of arithmetic operations depends on scheduling decisions.
+In our case, one of our unit tests simulates Watlab on an artificial circular dam break with sediment transport.
 It considers a domain $Omega = [0, 5] times [0, 5]$, with a circular subregion $Omega_D = { (x, y) in Omega | (x - 5/2)^2 + (y - 5/2)^2 <= (3/4)^2 }$ representing a dam that suddenly breaks.
 The mathematical initial state of the hydraulic variables for this test case is as follows:
 $
   h^0 = cases(1 quad "if" (x,y) in Omega_D, 0 quad "if" (x,y) in Omega \\ Omega_D) wide h_s^0 = cases(0 quad "if" (x,y) in Omega_D, 1/5 quad "if" (x,y) in Omega \\ Omega_D)
 $
 with $h_s^n$ denoting the sediment level.
 The difference in water height along the radial direction simulates a dam break over a few seconds.
 The parallel version described earlier fails this test.
 Moreover, the differences between the expected and actual results vary across executions.
 To better understand the issue, we recorded snapshots every
-$#qty[0.25][s]$ and compared them with the serial version.
+$#qty[0.25][[s]]$ and compared them with the serial version.
 Results are shown in @fig_nondeterm.
 We observe that the differences are nondeterministic.
 In addition, both the proportion of diverging elements and the maximum relative error tend to increase over time.
-We also plotted the cells that show differences in water height at several time instants in .

 #import "@preview/subpar:0.2.2"
 #subpar.grid(
-  figure(image("../img/nnz_diff.svg"), caption: [
+  figure(box(image("../img/nnz_diff.svg"), clip:true, inset: (top:-10pt, bottom:-10pt, left: -10pt, right:-10pt), stroke: none), caption: [
     Evolution of diverging proportion
   ]), // <interf_based>,
-  figure(image("../img/rel_diff.svg"), caption: [
+  figure(box(image("../img/rel_diff.svg"), clip:true, inset: (top:-10pt, bottom:-10pt, left: -10pt, right:-10pt)), caption: [
     Evolution of maximum relative error
   ]),
   columns: (1fr, 1fr),